SAM-NZ-1127/CODEPATH-AND101-PROJECT_07/README.md

 ## Summary

-**Pokedex** is an Android app that **It is app that utilizes pokiapi to fetch Pokemons data, uses recycle view to generate a list of Pokemon and uses themes and styles to further beautify the app**
+**Pokedex** is an Android app that **It is an app that utilizes pokiapi to fetch Pokemons data, uses recycle view to generate a list of Pokemon, and uses themes and styles to beautify the app further**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**